What’s The Difference Between Foliage & Filler For Bouquets?

 - Bells of Ireland: This one does double duty, creating strong, tall stalks that are perfect as foliage.
 It also has disc-shaped blooms to add interest, all in a mint green color.

 Filler: the supporting flowers

 Whereas foliage tends to be different shades of silver and green, filler flowers are available in every color of the rainbow.
-As such, they are wonderful compliments to the large focal flowers of any bouquet or arrangement and can make up a solid half of any flower arrangement.
+As such, they are beautiful compliments to the large focal flowers of any bouquet or arrangement and can make up a solid half of any flower arrangement.

-Filler flowers also add of visual interest through their various shapes.
+Filler flowers also add visual interest through their various shapes.
 Some flowers have small sprays of blossoms such as statice or phlox to little pincushion shapes like scabiosa or bachelor buttons.

-Top filler recommendations to start from seed
+Top filler flower recommendations

 - Scabiosa: Sweet pincushion shapes on long stems are perfect for tucking throughout a bouquet.